 Soft skills involve civil society awareness and digital presence in workplaces.
+And, hard skill covers technical skills for a particular job.
 If you think you’re better off in the office space than in the outdoors, soft skills can up your playing field significantly.
 I decided to include some general office work that seems to be overlooked in most discussions.

-10 soft skills for professional growth and awareness:
+10 hard and soft skills for professional growth and awareness: